millerk22/emc2-labs/EMC2-Labs-Fall/lab05.rst

         [ 7,  8,  9],
         [10, 11, 12]]

-Nested for Loops
+Nested For Loops
 ----------------

-When working with vectors represented as Python ``list``\s, we used a single for loop, but when working with matrices it is helpful to use multiple for loops, one to go over rows, and another to go over columns.
+When working with vectors represented as Python ``list``\s, we used a single ``for`` loop, but when working with matrices it is helpful to use multiple ``for`` loops, one to go over rows, and another to go over columns.
 We call these nested ``for`` loops.
 Consider the following simple code.

 .. code-block:: python